janshimy/AdvancedPython-WorkingWithDatabases/README.md

 # AdvancedPython-WorkingWithDatabases
-This repositories shows how you can work with the databases and execute SQL commands using python.
+This repository shows how you can work with the databases and execute SQL commands using python.
 This repo contains two python scripts with each scripts showing the setup required to have your environment ready to run the scripts
 The scripts let the user know what it is doing at every step of the way via messages to the console.